RaduHaulica/PlatformerJumpyCat/readme.md

 ![JumpyCat title image](https://github.com/RaduHaulica/PlatformerJumpyCat/blob/d9a80b6b7afa1822c034b504a31d1b6b5f17e473/JumpyCat/media/platformer%20jumpy%20cat.gif)

-A useful learning exercise, tried out a bunch of new things like looped animations based on character state, having a minimap, smooth scrolling camera.
+A useful learning exercise, tried out a bunch of new things like looped animations based on character state, an achievement system, having a minimap, smooth scrolling camera.

 ## Features

 You play as a cat.
 No other features needed, really, but I still added a few.

-Run around, jump between platforms, avoid touching enemies, collect coins to open the door to the next level.
+Run around, jump between platforms, avoid touching those pesky enemies, and collect coins to open the door to the next level.

 Get achievements by falling from a great height and by collecting all the coins in the level.